ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign summary="Creates parts" %}
 {% capture description %}

-If you want to create an inspection plan entity it is necessary that you transfer the entity object within the request's body.
+To create an inspection plan entity, it is necessary to transfer the entity object in the request's body.
 A unique identifier and the path are mandatory, attributes and a comment are optional.
-The attribute keys which you use for the attributes must come from the parts attribute range (specified in the {{ site.links['configuration'] }})
+The attribute keys which you use for the attributes must be contained in the parts attribute range (specified in the {{ site.links['configuration'] }})

 {{ site.images['info'] }} The comment is only added if versioning is enabled in the server settings.
 {% endcapture %}